SirTimme/DeltaDebugger/README.md

 # DeltaDebugger

-Very basic implementation of a delta debugger. <br>
+Very basic implementation of a delta debugger for a WCNFParser. <br>
 When executed, the program tries to shrink the input specified in `TestInput.txt` to the minimum while preserving the error.

 # Example Input file
-For example the `e` in the input file produces an error in the WCNFParser.
+For example the `e` at the start of the line in the input file produces an error in the WCNFParser.
 ```
 c Standarized MaxSat Instance
 c{